 - Timeline: American History

 - Timeline: Americana (We saw a demo of and picked up the first of these games at the Central Pennsylvania Comic-Con, and it was one of the best impulse purchases I’ve ever made.
 We have had a ton of fun figuring out what happened when.
-Even history-major Dan is often stumped, and it’s cool to see what Sarah knows!)
+Even history-major Dan is often stumped, and it’s cool to see what Ashar knows!)

 This was actually a huge thing we added into our family time in March; we go in cycles on our board and table gaming, and last month we got some new games and really spent a lot of time trying them out.